• Home

 3. (Attempt to) see the Last Supper by Leonardo

 Unfortunately, even though I attempted to secure tickets 1 month in advance I wasn’t able to get my hands on any via the official channel.
-Though there are a couple of fast-track Last Supper guided tours that grant last-minute access to people who weren’t able to secure tickets, quite frankly I wasn’t keen on spending upwards of 65-80 Euros just to see the painting.
+Though there are a couple of fast-track Last Supper guided tours that grant last-minute access to people who weren’t able to secure tickets, quite frankly I wasn’t keen on spending upwards of 65-80 Euros just to see the painting for a few minutes.
 If you are desperate to see the Last Supper then look into this Da Vinci guided walking tour with fast track entry to the Last Supper or this “Best of Milan” tour with skip-the-line access to the Last Supper.
 They are both highly rated via Klook.

 4. Visit the medieval Castle Sforzesco